gitlabform/gitlabform/README.md

 ...for:

-* all projects in your GitLab instance,
+* all projects you have access to,
 * a group of projects,
-* a single projects,
+* a single project,

 ...and a combination of them (default config for all projects + more specific for some groups + even more specific for particular projects).